What is blockchain technology?

-So according to its’ supporters, blockchain goes beyond transactions, enabling exchange of value without intermediaries, empowering people to enter the global economy, providing protection of privacy and intellectual property assurance and a whole lot more.
+So according to its’ supporters, blockchain goes beyond transactions, enabling exchange of value without intermediaries.
+It is also empowering people to enter the global economy by providing protection of privacy and intellectual property assurance.

-To put it simply, it means cutting out the middleman between service providers and customers, enabling them to connect and transact safely and directly.
+To put it simply, it means cutting out the middleman between service providers and customers, enabling them to transact safely and directly.
 Think of financial transactions like money transfers, where all intermediate steps of checking for funds, applying service charges and currency conversion are overridden.
 Sending someone money without going through an intermediary bank or credit card company.
-Imagine being able to track where goods are manufactured or where food comes from, through an item history that verifies where, when, how, and by whom products are made.
+Imagine being able to track where goods are manufactured, through an item history that verifies where, when, how, and by whom products are made.
 Being able to see exactly where your donations go, and how those funds are used.
 Having access to medical data and patient records with absolute protection and transparency or voting supported by a technology that can eliminate election fraud.